 Professor Allan Fels AO is Victoria’s Fire Services Levy Monitor.
 The Monitor will oversee the abolition of the insurance-based fire services levy and provide advice and guidance to consumers and the insurance industry.
 For complaints and enquiries, call 1300 300 635.

-The way the Victorian Government collects money from households and businesses to pay for fire services is changing.
+The way the Victorian Government collects money from households and businesses to pay for fire services has changed.

-From 1 July 2013 a Fire Services Levy will no longer be collected by insurance companies.
-Instead, local councils will collect the funds through a levy – the Fire Services Property Levy – with rates.
+From 1 July 2013 a Fire Services Levy is no longer collected by insurance companies in property insurance premiums.
+Instead, local councils collect the funds through a levy – the Fire Services Property Levy – with rates.